eduardowanderleyde/my-portfolio/index.markdown

 ## My Profile

 I'm passionate about technology, particularly in the realm of Ruby on Rails development.
-Alongside coding, I enjoy writing about various topics such as technology, music, and more.
+Alongside coding, I enjoy writing about various topics such as technology, music, and nature.
 Welcome to my blog, where I share my thoughts and experiences.

 ## About